 All students have the right to appeal a transfer credit decision.
-An appeal must be filed within fifteen (15) calendar days after receiving a transcript evaluation and should be sent in writing to: appeal.instruction@stanbridge.edu.
+An appeal must be filed within ten (10) calendar days after receiving a transcript evaluation and should be sent in writing, with any supporting documentation, to: appeal.instruction@stanbridge.edu.